wpbrown/oakproxy/README.md

 Open Source | Yes | No
 Service Principal KCD | Yes | No
 License Required | No | Yes
-Header-based Authentication | Yes | Wtih Ping Access
+Header-based Authentication | Yes | With Ping Access

 # Documentation